redhat-performance/jetlag/docs/tips-and-vars.md

 You must stop and remove all assisted-installer containers on the bastion with [clean the pods and containers off the bastion](troubleshooting.md#cleaning-all-podscontainers-off-the-bastion-machines) and then rerun the setup-bastion step in order to setup your bastion's assisted-installer to the version you specified before deploying a fresh cluster with that version.

-## Add/delete contents to the disconnected registry
+## Add/delete contents to the bastion registry
-There might be use-cases when you want to add and delete images to/from the disconnected registry.
+There might be use-cases when you want to add and delete images to/from the bastion registry.
 For example, for the single stack IPv6 disconnect deployment, you deployment cannot reach quay.io to get the image for your containers.
-In this situation, you may use the ICSP (ImageContentSecurityPolicy) mechanism in conjuction with image mirroring.
+In this situation, you may use the ICSP (ImageContentSecurityPolicy) mechanism in conjunction with image mirroring.
 When the deployment requests an image on quay.io, cri-o will intercept the request, redirect and map it to an image on the local registry.
-For example, this policy will map images on quay.io/XXX/client-server to the disconnected registry on perf176b, the bastion of this IPv6 disconnect cluster.
+For example, this policy will map images on quay.io/XXX/client-server to the bastion registry on perf176b, the bastion of this IPv6 disconnect cluster.
 ```yaml
 apiVersion: operator.openshift.io/v1alpha1
 kind: ImageContentSourcePolicy